Muhammad Baqir al-Sadr: Execution

 Baqir al-Sadr was arrested on April 5, 1980, with his sister, Sayyidah bint al-Huda.
 They had formed a powerful militant movement in opposition to Saddam Hussein's regime.

 On April 9, 1980, Al-Sadr and his sister were killed after being severely tortured by their captors.
 Signs of torture could be seen on the bodies.

 An iron nail was hammered into Al-Sadr's head and he was then set on fire in Najaf.
 It has been reported that Saddam Hussein himself killed them.
 The Baathists delivered the bodies of Baqir al-Sadr and Bint al-Huda to their cousin Sayyid Mohammad al-Sadr.

 They were buried in the Wadi-us-Salaam graveyard in the holy city of Najaf the same night.
 His execution raised no criticism from Western countries because Al-Sadr had openly supported Ayatollah Khomeini in Iran.
 In 2024, Saadoun Sabri Jamil Jumaa al-Qaisi, a senior security official during Saddam's regime, was arrested in Erbil for overseeing Al-Sadr's detention and killing.
+He was subsequently convicted for the Al-Sadr killings and executed in 2026.